-There are several options available in Novell Kanaka for Mac to direct the behavior of the client.
+There are several options available in Micro Focus Kanaka for Mac to direct the behavior of the client.
 These options offer some flexibility in the setup to allow a more customized fit for individual installations.
 There are options for User Management, and for Managed Client Settings.
-The Mobility managed client option requires Mac OS X v10.4 and above, and Mobility Synchronization requires Mac OS X v10.4 and above.

 These two self-explanatory settings are selected by default.

-The UID is a User ID that is unique for each user logging in to the Mac.
-This option allows you to use an existing number or use a randomly generated number from a range of numbers defined by Novell Kanaka for Mac.The auxiliary attribute class is posixAccount.
+The UID is a User ID that is unique for each user logging in to macOS.
+This option allows you to use an existing number or use a randomly generated number from a range of numbers defined by Micro Focus Kanaka for Mac.The auxiliary attribute class is posixAccount.
 The attribute is uidNumber.

 The GID is a primary Group ID for a user.
-It defines security levels on the Mac.
-By default, the GID is set to 20 (equivalent to “staff” on OS X) in Novell Kanaka for Mac.
-If you want your users to have admin privileges on the Mac, you can set the GID to 80 (equivalent to “admin” on OS X), but this is not recommended for lab environments.
+It defines security levels on macOS.
+By default, the GID is set to 20 (equivalent to “staff” on macOS) in Micro Focus Kanaka for Mac.
+If you want your users to have admin privileges on macOS, you can set the GID to 80 (equivalent to “admin” on macOS), but this is not recommended for lab environments.
 The auxiliary attribute class is posixAccount.
 The attribute is gidNumber.

 The third option is based on an extended attribute that is added during the Kanaka installation.
 The class in eDirectory is named cccKanakaGidNumberClass and the attribute name is cccKanakaGidNumber.
 You can use this attribute to define the GID for users individually.